An ectopic pregnancy is when an embryo (fertilized egg) grows in the wrong place outside the womb, like in a fallopian tube or attached to an ovary.

 - Are older than 35

-Medical conditions that increase your risk for having an ectopic pregnancy include having:
+Medical conditions that increase your risk for having an ectopic pregnancy include:

-- A birth defect in a fallopian tube.
+- You've had surgery on a fallopian tube, or you have problems, like a birth defect in a fallopian tube.
 A birth defect is a health condition that is present at birth.
 It can change the shape or function of one or more parts of the body.
 It can cause problems in overall health, in how the body develops, or in how the body works.

-- Scars inside the pelvic area from a burst appendix or from past surgeries
+- You have scars inside the pelvic area from a (ruptured) burst appendix or from past surgeries.
+Your appendix is part of your digestive tract that helps you process the food you eat.

-- Endometriosis.
+- You've had endometriosis.
 This is when tissue from the uterus grows somewhere outside the uterus.

-- A pregnancy when using an intrauterine device (also called IUD).
-This is a form of birth control that your provider places inside your uterus.
+- You got pregnant while using an intrauterine device (also called IUD) or after tubal ligation (also called having your tubes tied).
+An IUD is a form of birth control that your provider places inside your uterus.
+Tubal ligation is surgery to close the fallopian tubes to prevent you from getting pregnant.

 If you’ve had an ectopic pregnancy before, can you go on to have a healthy pregnancy?